-The Beeper setting must be turned on to make alarms audible (Sounds and Display Settings, page 168).
+The Beeper setting must be turned on to make alarms audible (Sounds and Display Settings, page 166).
 Failure to set audible alarms could lead to injury or property damage.

-Before you can set a collision alarm, you must connect an AIS device or radar to the same network as a compatible chartplotter.
+Before you can set a collision alarm, you must connect an AIS device to the same network as a compatible chartplotter.

-The safe-zone collision alarm is used only with AIS and MARPA.
-MARPA functionality works with radar.
+The safe-zone collision alarm is used for AIS vessels.
+When a radar is connected to the same network, you can also use the safe-zone collision alarm for MARPA targets.
 The safe zone is used for collision avoidance and can be customized.

-- 1 Select Settings > Alarms > Collision Alarm > On. - A message banner appears and an alarm sounds when a MARPA-tagged object or an AIS-activated vessel enters the safe-zone area around your boat.
-The object is also labeled as dangerous on the screen.
-When the alarm is off, the message banner and audible alarm are disabled, but the object is still labeled as dangerous on the screen. - 2 Select Range, and select a distance for the safe-zone radius around your vessel. - 3 Select Time To, and select a time at which the alarm will sound if a target is determined to intersect the safe zone. - For example, to be notified of a pending intersection 10 minutes before it will likely occur, set Time To to 10, and the alarm will sound 10 minutes before the vessel intersects the safe zone. - 4 Select MARPA Alarm, and select an option for when the alarm sounds for MARPA-tagged objects.
+- 1 Select Settings > Alarms > Collision Alarm > On. - A message banner appears and an alarm sounds when an AIS-activated vessel enters the safe-zone area around your boat.
+The vessel is also labeled as dangerous on the screen.
+When the alarm is off, the message banner and audible alarm are disabled, but the vessel is still labeled as dangerous on the screen. - 2 Select Range, and select a distance for the safe-zone radius around your vessel. - 3 Select Time To, and select a time at which the alarm will sound if a target is determined to intersect the safe zone. - For example, to be notified of a pending intersection 10 minutes before it will likely occur, set Time To to 10, and the alarm will sound 10 minutes before the vessel intersects the safe zone. - 4 Select MARPA Alarm, and select an option for when the alarm sounds for MARPA-tagged objects.